-I suggest that you spend a few weekends away, later leading to full weeks for Mom and Dad go on vacation and the children stay with relatives.
+I suggest that you spend a few weekends away, later leading to full weeks for Mom and Dad to go on vacation and the children to stay with relatives.
 These short breaks are great learning experiences for children.

 How To Ease Kids Into the Summer Camp Experience!